War in Donbas: Horlivka

-Militants attempted to seize the police headquarters in Horlivka on 12 April, but were halted.
-Ukrayinska Pravda reported that police said that the purpose of the attempted seizure was to gain access to a weapons cache.
+Pro-Russian militants attempted to seize the police headquarters in Horlivka on 12 April, but were halted.
+Ukrainska Pravda reported that police said that the purpose of the attempted seizure was to gain access to a weapons cache.
 They said that they would use force if needed to defend the building from "criminals and terrorists".
 By 14 April militants had captured the building after a tense standoff with the police.
 Some members of the local police unit had defected to the Donetsk People's Republic earlier in the day, whilst the remaining officers were forced to retreat, allowing the insurgents to take control of the building.

 The local chief of police was captured and badly beaten by the insurgents.
 A Horlivka city council deputy, Volodymyr Rybak, was kidnapped by masked men believed to be pro-Russian militants on 17 April.
 His body was later found in a river in occupied Sloviansk on 22 April.
 The city administration building was seized on 30 April, solidifying separatist control over Horlivka.
-Self-proclaimed mayor of Horlivka Volodymyr Kolosniuk was arrested by the SBU on suspicion of participation in "terrorist activities" on 2 July.

-Mariupol

-Donetsk People's Republic activists took control of the city administration building in Mariupol on 13 April.
-The Ukrainian government claimed to have liberated the building on 24 April, but this was denied by locals interviewed by the BBC near the building.

-Clashes between government forces and pro-Russian groups escalated in early May when the city administration building was briefly retaken by the Ukrainian National Guard.
-The pro-Russian forces quickly took the building back.
-Militants then launched an attack on a local police station, leading the Ukrainian government to send in military forces.
-Skirmishes between the troops and local demonstrators caused the city administration building to be set on fire.
-Government forces were unsuccessful in forcing out the pro-Russians, and only further inflamed tensions in Mariupol.

-On 16 May, Metinvest steelworkers, along with local police and security forces, routed the insurgents from the city administration and other occupied government buildings in the city.
-Most insurgents left the city, and the few who remained were said to be unarmed.
-Despite this, the headquarters of the Donetsk People's Republic remained untouched, and pro-Russian demonstrators could still be seen outside the burnt city administration.

-Ukrainian troops gained control of the city on 13 June with assistance from the National Guard.
-The headquarters of the DPR was captured, and Mariupol was declared the provisional capital of Donetsk Oblast, instead of Donetsk city, which was occupied by separatists.